yowainwright/developer-ci-benefits/README.md

-# Talk: CI Benefits
+# Talk: Developer CI Benefits

-> The developer CI benefits talk repository provides documents, links, lists, notes, and slides to support the talk.
+> The Developer CI Benefits talk repository provides documents, links, lists, notes, and slides to support the talk.
 The CI Benefits Talk covers: setup, road to benefits, and benefits of CI.
 This talk's examples are provided in shell commands and JavaScript but can be applied to other development patterns.
 If unfamiliar, CI stands for [continuous integration](https://en.wikipedia.org/wiki/Continuous_integration).

 ----